 ECP's ability to coordinate teams and groups of teams with common goals and an evolved common culture bridged gaps that historically have challenged collaborations as well as gaps between vendors and the labs.
-ECP also supported more real collaboration with AD and software teams and the facilities; as one participant explained ECP's positive impact, interact with and advise ECP.
+ECP also supported more real collaboration with AD and software teams and the facilities; as one participant explained ECP's positive impact,

+"Facilities don't have the resources to support the software.
+ASCR is way out there.
+There's nothing in the middle.
+Always seen as a money problem.
+ECP supported bridging this gap".
+ECP also has an Industrial Advisory Council (IAC), which we interviewed.
+The Industry Council provides a vehicle for engagement of industry leaders with HPC experience, needs, and insights to interact with and advise ECP.
 These perspectives are very valuable for insights on how the developing exascale systems and facilities might impact the wider computing ecosystem and benefit the nation.
 A particular insight we gained from our discussions with the IAC was a sense of the time scales and level of support for software and systems needed to attract industry adoption.
 The time scales desired are on the order of 5-10 years or more.
 This mirrors what many applications users would prefer before committing to adoption of new systems.